 Standard Absentee Ballot applications may be submitted to the appropriate County Election Board through the OK Voter Portal, by mail, fax, or email.
 The law also allows voters to submit an absentee ballot request by telegraph.

-Absentee ballot requests must be received no later than 5 p.m. the Tuesday before the election.
+Absentee ballot requests must be received no later than 5 p.m. the third Monday (15 days) before the election.

 Receiving Your Absentee Ballot

 Mailing dates vary from county to county.
 Please contact your County Election Board for questions about mailing.

 Your absentee ballot packet will include absentee ballots, as well as instructions for voting, preparing, and returning an absentee ballot.

 Here is a checklist:

 - Yellow Affidavit Envelope

 Please inspect your packet carefully before voting.
 If you are missing a ballot, instructions, need a replacement or have questions regarding your packet, please contact your County Election Board directly for assistance.

 Please read all instructions thoroughly before marking or returning your ballot.
 Absentee ballot laws are subject to change.
 Any changes to procedures will be noted in your absentee ballot packet.